hoangsonww/Brewed-Bliss-Coffee-Website/README.md

 ## Project Overview

 This project, titled **Brewed Bliss Coffee**, is the final project for the **COMP-126** class at **University of North Carolina at Chapel Hill** under the instruction of **Professor Tessa Joseph-Nicholas**.
 It is a comprehensive, fully-responsive website designed for a soon-to-open coffee shop, Brewed Bliss, located in Chapel Hill, NC.
-The website aims to provide an engaging and immersive experience for users, highlighting the coffee shop’s offerings, values, and community-centered atmosphere.
+The website aims to provide an engaging and immersive experience for users.

 ## Project Objectives

-The purpose of this project is to apply client-driven web development principles, as taught in COMP-126, to build a multi-page website that meets the needs of a business client (in this case, Brewed Bliss - an 'imaginary' coffee shop in Chapel Hill, NC).
+The purpose of this project is to apply client-driven web development principles, as taught in COMP-126, to build a multi-page website that meets the needs of a business client (in this case, Brewed Bliss - a soon-to-open coffee shop in Chapel Hill, NC).
 The project follows best practices in HTML, CSS, and JS to create a responsive, accessible, and aesthetically pleasing user experience.

 ## User Interface